 – Usual residential address

-Once the form has been submitted, the appointment will be recorded and updated on the public Companies House Register within 24 hours.
+If you submit the form online, the appointment will be recorded and updated on the public register at Companies House within 24 hours of receipt.
 If you send it by post, it will take longer.
 There is no fee for appointing a new director.

 Appointing another company as a director

 It is possible to appoint another company as a director of your limited company, provided that at least one human director is also in office.
-In such instances, once the directors (where allowed) or shareholders have approved the appointment, you will need to complete form AP02 ‘Appointment of a Corporate Director’ with the following information:
+Once the appointment has been approved by the members or board, you will need to complete form AP02 ‘Appointment of a Corporate Director’ with the following information:

 - Date of corporate director’s appointment